dotnet/dotNext/docs/features/cluster/raft.md

 * Various [I/O enhancements](../io/index.md) aimed to simplify programming using pipes

 ## Network programming
 The most important configuration of Raft cluster member is election timeout.
 Your transport-specific implementation should align socket timeouts correctly with it.
 For instance, connection timeout should not be greater than lower election timeout.
-Otherwise, you will have unstable cluster with frequent re-elections.
+Otherwise, you will have the unstable cluster with frequent re-elections.

-Another important aspect is a deduplication of Raft messages which is normal situation for TCP protocol. _Vote_, _PreVote_ and _InstallSnapshot_ are idempotent messages and can be handled twice by receiver.
+Another important aspect is a deduplication of Raft messages which is the normal situation for TCP protocol. _Vote_, _PreVote_ and _InstallSnapshot_ are idempotent messages and can be handled twice by receiver.
 However, _AppendEntries_ is not.

 ## Hosting Model
 The shape of your API for transport-specific Raft implementation depends on how the potential users will host it.
 There are few possible situations: